jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

     𝒱⟦ ★ ⟧ (V ⟨ G !⟩) = Value V × 𝒱⟦ gnd⇒ty G ⟧ V
     𝒱⟦ _ ⟧ _ = ⊥

-Note that the definitions of ℰ and 𝓥 are recursive.
+Note that the definitions of ℰ and 𝒱 are recursive.
 Unfortunately they are not proper definitions of (total) functions because there is no guarantee of their termination.
-For simple languages, like the Simply Typed Lambda Calculus, 𝓥 can be defined by recursion on the type `A`.
+For simple languages, like the Simply Typed Lambda Calculus, 𝒱 can be defined by recursion on the type `A`.
 However, here we have the unknown type `★` and the recursion in that clause invokes `𝒱⟦ gnd⇒ty G ⟧ V`, but `gnd⇒ty G` is not a structural part of ★ (nothing is).